SIMEXP/load_confounds/README.md

 ## A note on nifti files and file collections
 Note that if a `.nii.gz` file is specified, `load_confounds` will automatically look for the companion `tsv`confound file generated by fMRIprep.
 It is also possible to specify a list of confound (or imaging) files, in which case `load_confounds` will return a list of numpy ndarray.

+## A note on low pass filtering
+Low pass filtering is a common operation in resting-state fMRI analysis, and is featured in all preprocessing strategies of the Ciric et al. (2017) paper. fMRIprep does not output the discrete cosines for low pass filtering.
+Instead, this operation can be implemented directly with the nilearn masker, using the argument `low_pass`.
+Be sure to also specify the argument `tr` in the nilearn masker if you use `low_pass`.

+## A note on high pass filtering and detrending
+Nilearn masker features two arguments to remove slow time drifts: `high_pass` and `detrend`.
+Both of these operations are redundant with the `high_pass` regressors generated by fMRIprep, and included in all `load_confounds` strategies.
+Do not use nilearn's `high_pass` or `detrend` options with these strategies.
+It is however possible to use a flexible `Confounds` loader to exclude the `high_pass` noise components, and then rely on nilearn's high pass filterning or detrending options.
+This is not advised with `compcor` or `ica_aroma` analysis, which have been generated with the `high_pass` components of fMRIprep.

 ## A note on demeaning confounds
 Unless you use the `detrend` or `high_pass` options of nilearn maskers, it may be important to demean the confounds.
 This is done by default by `load_confounds`, and is required to properly regress out confounds using nilearn with the `standardize=False`, `standardize=True` or `standardize="zscore"` options.
 If you want to use `standardize="psc"`, you will need to turn off the demeaning in `load_confounds`, which can be achieved using, e.g.:
 ```python